 … execute independently of other (passive) services.
 This also allows you to set your own interval.

-… are not incorporated via Service Discovery, but are generated automatically.
+… are not incorporated via service discovery, but are generated automatically.

-4. Running Active Checks on a host (MRPE)
+4. Running active checks on a host (MRPE)

 To run a classic Nagios plug-in on a host being monitored, we provide MK’s Remote Plugin Executor (abbreviated: MRPE).
-Depending on whether you want to run such a plug-in on a unix-like system or on a Windows system, place it in the appropriate location in the respective agent’s installation directory.
+Depending on whether you want to run such a plug-in on a unix-type system or on a Windows system, place it in the appropriate location in the respective agent’s installation directory.
 In addition you will need a configuration file that determines how the plug-in is to be executed, and what the specific command line for the call looks like.